panox/cyclevision/README.md

 Cycle hub began as a project for WDI 16, it is a place for cyclists to share their experiences off and on their bikes with a community that understands their passion.

+The creators are Alice Dunn, Jayne Hepburn, Kashif Javaid and Panos Papantonopoulos.
+All students at GA WDI 16 in November 2015.

 In order to run Cycle hub you will need to npm install the following:

 express